cyndriskell/C6461-Simulator/assembler/README.md

 &nbsp;&nbsp;`binary`: Outputs a flat machine code binary for use with the C6461 Simulator

+&nbsp;&nbsp;`loadfile`: Outputs in the loadfile format specified in the C6461 docs

 `-l --listing`: Generate a listing file in the `octal` format

 `-o --output`: Specifies output filename, by default the name will be `a.out`